 In selecting our top picks for Massachusetts banks for small businesses, we focused on several critical factors.
 We analyzed monthly costs and potential additional fees that small business owners commonly encounter.

 We also evaluated the interest rates offered and the minimum balance requirements necessary to maintain the accounts.
-Additionally, we considered the availability of mobile banking solutions and the overall user-friendliness of the banks, from setting up an account to daily operations.
+We considered the availability of mobile banking solutions and the overall user-friendliness of the banks, from setting up an account to daily operations.

 You can view our detailed methodology here for a more in-depth look at our selection process.